rdbruce/rdbruce.github.io/README.md

 ![](assets/IMG/Capture6.PNG)

 After eliminating all foreign cars from the data set the RMSE becomes much more stable at around 2.3.
-The weights also spread out more to more spread out and consistent.
-My hunch that foreign cars threw off the ridge regression is vindicated, however I still do not understand why this is the case.
+The weights become more even and consistent.
+The foreign cars clearly threw off the ridge regression predictions, however it is not clear to me why this is the case.
+The issue could lie with small foreign sample size, some sort of data issue like use of imperial rather than U.S gallons, or superior fuel efficiency in small foreign engines making the connection between displacement and efficiency less obvious.

 ## K Means Clustering